-See Appendix A for the definitions of EBITDA, as adjusted ("Adjusted EBITDA"), and other financial measures for financial reporting purposes referred to in this CD&A that have not been presented or prepared in accordance with generally accepted accounting principles in the United States ("GAAP") and are considered not in conformity with GAAP ("non-GAAP") under the rules promulgated by the Securities and Exchange Commission (the "SEC"), and the reconciliations of non-GAAP financial measures to the most directly comparable GAAP financial measures.
-Certain of these non-GAAP financial measures are not defined the same as the similarly-named financial measures used to establish annual incentive pay ("AIP") for the year ended December 31, 2021 ("2021 AIP").
-See the section of this CD&A titled "- 2021 Pay Outcomes - 2021 Annual Incentive Pay - Financial Metrics" beginning on page 51 and Appendix B for the definitions of similarly-named non-GAAP financial measures for determining 2021 AIP, and Appendix B for the reconciliations of such non-GAAP financial measures to the most directly comparable GAAP financial measures.
-The Compensation Committee did not exercise its discretion to further adjust the Adjusted EBITDA and Adjusted EPS performance metrics for financial reporting purposes defined in Appendix A to determine 2021 AIP.
+See Appendix A for the definitions of earnings per diluted share ("EPS"), as adjusted ("Adjusted EPS"), and other financial measures for financial reporting purposes referred to in this proxy statement ("Proxy Statement"), which have not been presented or prepared in accordance with generally accepted accounting principles in the United States ("GAAP") that are considered not in conformity with GAAP ("non-GAAP"), and the reconciliations of non-GAAP financial measures to the most directly comparable GAAP financial measures.
+See the section of this CD&A titled "- 2022 Pay Outcomes - 2022 Annual Incentive Pay - Financial Metrics" beginning on page 55 and Appendix B for the definitions of similarly named non-GAAP financial measures for determining annual incentive pay ("AIP") for the year ended Decmeber 31, 2022 ("2022 AIP") of our NEOs and the reconciliations of such non-GAAP financial measures to the most directly comparable GAAP financial measures.
+The Compensation Committee did not exercise its discretion to further adjust the EBITDA, as adjusted ("Adjusted EBITDA"), and Adjusted EPS performance metrics for financial reporting purposes defined in Appendix A to determine 2022 AIP.